ansys/pyansys-dev-guide/doc/source/doc-style/docstrings.rst

 Because Python docstrings are written using RST syntax, it is possible to take advantage of some directives available in this Markup language.
-Commonly used directives include:
+Commonly used directives follow.

-- ``.. note::`` highlights important information in the rendered documentation.
+- ``note``: Highlights important information in the rendered documentation.

-- ``.. warning::`` typically points out an action that might result in data loss.
+- ``warning``: Typically points out an action that might result in data loss.

-- ``.. deprecated:: X.Y.Z`` informs the user about the deprecated status of the object or feature.
+- ``deprecated``: ``X.Y.Z`` informs the user about the deprecated status of the object or feature.

-You can find additional information and examples at `numpydoc`_.
+You can find additional information and examples in the numpy doc.
 Reference this documentation as the primary source regarding docstring styles for directives that are not covered here.